 While the specifics of senior citizen insurance vary from one policy to another, it is an important tool for helping to protect the health and financial security of older adults.

 For Seniors: Retiree Coverage

-- Premium tax credits and other discounts are not available based on your income.
-Only if you’re enrolled in retiree coverage is this true.
+- Premium tax credits and other savings are only available to those who actually qualify as being enrolled in retiree coverage.
 You may be eligible for premium tax credits and lower out-of-pocket payments if you’re qualified for but not enrolled in retiree coverage.
 The size and income of your household determine the coverage.

-- You won’t be eligible for a Special Enrollment Period if you voluntarily drop your retiree coverage.
-You will have to wait until the next open enrollment period to enroll in health insurance.
+- You will not be eligible for a Special Enrollment Period if you voluntarily drop your retiree coverage.
+You will have to wait until the next open enrollment term to enroll in health insurance.